Meadowvale Secondary School

-Two feeder schools for Meadowvale Secondary School are Edenwood Middle School and Lisgar Middle School.
+The two feeder schools for Meadowvale Secondary School are Edenwood Middle School and Lisgar Middle School.

 Extra curricular activities

 Meadowvale Secondary School has many extra-curricular opportunities.

 The arts program participates in two festivals: the Peel Studentwrights Drama Festival, which features student-written and student-directed works in a non-competitive festival; and the National Theatre School (NTS) DramaFest, a competitive festival.
 The school has won several awards in the NTS DramaFest including Outstanding Production, and Excellences in Directing, Writing and Ensemble work.
 Every year, the school alternates between a drama production and a musical.
-Musicals have included West Side Story, Footloose and Chicago.
+Musicals have included West Side Story, Footloose, Chicago and Matilda.

 The drama department focuses on building student leadership through directing, producing and stage managing, as well as, allows students to explore their creative voice through original student works.
 Students have graduated from the drama program and gone into film, TV, media related fields, broadcasting, and reporting.
 Maitreyi Ramakrishnan, star of Netflix's Never Have I Ever, graduated from Meadowvale.

 The music program offers instrumental band, jazz band, and a vocal ensemble.
 Students perform twice a year in evening concerts and several times over lunch hour in Rock in the Lecture Hall events.
 The drama and music programs work closely together on musicals.
 The visual arts department runs an art club and the art department features stunning murals throughout the school.

 The media department uses PCs and Macs and has a 3D printer.
+There is also tools like cameras, microphones, and drawing tablets accessible to all students along with Chromebook borrowing (only if you are a student of the school).

-The school also offers many athletic opportunities, including Canadian football, rugby, basketball, volleyball, track and field, swimming, curling, badminton, tennis, cheerleading, and wrestling.
-Meadowvale has won the junior ROPSSAA (Region of Peel Secondary Schools Athletic Association) Wrestling Championship, ROPSSAA Junior Boys Tier II Soccer, Senior Girls Tier II ROPSSAA Volleyball, Senior Girls Tier II Rugby twice and ROPSSAA Curling.
+The school also offers many athletic opportunities, and has won Peel regional championships in: